 What’s on the Tests?

 The English test has a 40-question multiple choice reading comprehension section and a written essay.
 The essay is more heavily weighted in the total English score.
 The essay will be a response to one of two writing prompts.

 The essay will be scored on a combination of quality of content, paragraph and sentence organization and structure, coherence of ideas, thesis statement, topic sentences, spelling and grammar.

 The mathematics test, which includes algebra basics, will progress in difficulty.
 An electronic four-function calculator will be provided in a pop-up window to assist you.
 Personal calculators or any other devices used for calculations are prohibited.

 If you need an accommodation because you have an identified disability, contact Disabilities Support Services.

 Once you have your scores, meet with an advisor in the Advising Center to determine which math and English courses are best for you.

 Students who take the placement tests but do not enroll in a developmental math or English course are allowed to take 1 retest within 12 months.
 Students who attempt developmental course work are ineligible for a retest.

-Test scores are valid for two years after the date of the test.
+Test scores are valid for five years after the date of the test.
 Students who take the placement test and who do not enroll in developmental coursework are allowed to take one retest within twelve months.

 Students who attempt developmental coursework will be ineligible for a retest.